lyh910926/vomcases/README.md

     - src\_py/write\_pcseries\_meanmonthly.py: Writes time series of projective cover based on fPar-data to prescribe to the VOM.
 Only generates time series with mean monthly values.

 * src_sh/: All shell pre- and post-processing scripts
-* work/: Work directory with all model set-ups and intermediate results.
+* work/: Work directory with all model set-ups.
+The general structure is _work/<site>/freedrainage\_cpcff<value>, that contains the setup for one study site and one value of the water transport parameter.
+Here the following can be found:
+    - vom_namelist: the namelist for the initial run with SCE.
+    - input: the input files for the model simulation.
+    - best: folder with the set-up of the highest NCP-value, identified with SCE.
+    - best/vom_namelist: namelist to run the simulation with the highest NCP.
+    - best/input: input files to run the simulation with the highest NCP.

 ## References